matteotagliatti/matteotagliatti.it-v1/README.md

 # 😎 My website

-Builth with Jekyll and simple HTML, CSS, JS and JQuery.
+Built with [Jekyll](https://jekyllrb.com/) and simple HTML, CSS, JS and JQuery.